Your Singer MISSED The Concert….What do we do? – Use the 5 “E”s

 * in any of most excuses listed above, there will be an “alternative concert assignment“; a penalization will create a deduction from the total possible score on the alternative assignments, discussed later.

-Students who have participated in rehearsals for several months and then missed the concert, truly miss out on the culminating experience.
-This is why it is super important that they are included in a class discussion that focuses on the many aspects of concert that they missed.
+Students who have participated in rehearsals for several months and then missed the concert truly miss out on the culminating experience.
+As a result, a class discussion ties together the months of preparation with concert.
+Even the students who missed the concert can benefit from and contribute to the conversation.

 Ryan Guth, the Choir Ninja from Choir Nation, presents a wonderful podcast on how to have a great post-concert discussion.
 We are the facilitators, and should be helping the students to dig deeply into all aspects of the experience.
 By having an engaging discussion, the students who missed the concert will become embedded in the overall concert experience.
 This is far more important than just watching a video of the performance.

 Students who missed the major concert missed the equivalent of a unit test.
-While I have been known to excuse students who are sick, I tend to provide an alternative concert assignment for students who missed the concert for parent-controlled reasons, no-shows, and additional school-related/religious-related conflicts.
+I generally excuse students who are sick.
+I generally provide an alternative concert assignment for students who missed the concert for parent-controlled reasons, no-shows, and additional school-related/religious-related conflicts.

 If we structure an alternative concert assignment correctly, students will find value in their assignment, the entire class (as well as the director) can benefit, and students will be excited about attending their next performance, rather than be fearful of the repercussions for missing it.

-From my experience, the most effective Alternative Concert Assignment is one where a student who missed their student is expected to attend a concert at a local school that features the age-appropriate equivalent ensemble; to be clear, if this student were to attended that other school, they could be in that same ensemble they are watching.
-They are given a series of 10-20 questions that will help to guide their experience with specific things to observe and focus on.
+From my experience, the most effective Alternative Concert Assignment is one where a student who missed their student is expected to attend a concert at a local school that features the age-appropriate equivalent ensemble; to be clear, if this student were to attend that other school, they could be in that same ensemble they are watching.
+Give the students 10-20 guided questions so they can focus on the specifics of the concert.
+All questions require a written response.
+As a result of this assignment, both the student and the entire choir can benefit.

 I have found that students enjoy this assignment, as it gives them the opportunity to express their opinions.
-The goal is not to test them; it is to teach them to become more aware of the flow of a concert, so they will become move observant in our ensemble.
-In many cases, the students will want to discuss what they experienced with our choir; with the guided questions that are provided for them, they have a lens through which that can share.
+The goal is not to test them; it is to teach them to become more aware of the flow of a concert.
+As a result, they will become move observant in our ensemble.
+In many cases, the students will want to discuss what they experienced with our choir; with the guided questions that are provided for them, they will have a lens through which that can share.

-In the end, we want those students who missed the concert to still feel part of our choir; the choir shares such a special bond by performing together, and we need to do our best to keep them engaged, especially when they have been left out!
+In the end, we want those students who missed the concert to still feel part of our choir; when the choir performs together, they share a special bond.
+All students need to feel connected, especially if they missed a bonding experience.